zaneriley/personal-site/README.md

 3. Run `docker-compose up -d` to start the application
 4. Visit `localhost:8000` in your browser

+### Code Quality and Git Hooks

+This project uses Lefthook for managing Git hooks to ensure code quality and consistency.
+The configuration can be found in `.lefthook.yml`.
+Here's a brief overview of what's included:

+- **Pre-commit hooks**: Format Elixir files and ensure containers are running.
+- **Pre-push hooks**: Run format checks, linting (Credo), and tests for Elixir code.

+To use these hooks, install Lefthook by following the instructions at [Lefthook's GitHub repository](https://github.com/evilmartians/lefthook).

+These hooks help maintain code quality, but you bypass the checks easily if you want to do it all in CI workflows.

 ### Deployment

 Deployment details are still being finalized.
 The project uses GitHub Actions for CI/CD, as indicated by the workflow status badge at the top of this README.